Build Career Competencies

 Gaining out-of-the-classroom experience is crucial during your time in college, but it doesn't necessarily have to be a formal internship or research position.
 Browse through Handshake for internship postings to familiarize yourself with what’s out there and know what you’ll need to be competitive, either now or in the future.
-For more information visit the Career Center website.
+For more information visit the Greene Center website.

 Consider proactively reaching out to places/employers of interest, perhaps in your hometown, to ask if they would consider taking an intern or if you could assist on a short-term project—even if they haven’t posted a position.
 It doesn’t hurt to ask!
 If you don’t land your “dream internship” right away, don’t fret—any opportunity will help you start building your resume, skills, and network so that you’re more prepared moving forward.

 If you’re specifically interested in on-campus research it can help to connect directly with faculty you would like to work with, and also connect with the Undergraduate Research Office.

 Have you always wanted to become a better public speaker or learn Photoshop?
 When you have free time, such as over the summer or on breaks, think about completing an online course (many are free!), take some time to teach yourself a new skill and/or work on a personal project.

 Community service is not only a good thing to do for our society, but can also be a great way to build skills like leadership, teamwork, communication and more—all of which look great on a resume.
 You could also consider how to turn a volunteering experience into something more relevant to your long-term interests.
 For instance, if you’ve volunteered at a local animal shelter but are interested in marketing, why not ask if you could help take photos for their social media page, or help publicize an event?